ryantd42/NY-Legislative-Git/2023/S6110C-2023/bill.md

- PROVISIONS  OF  THIS  SECTION REQUIRING A PERSON TO BE A RESIDENT OF THE POLITICAL SUBDIVISION OR MUNICIPAL CORPORATION OF THE STATE FOR WHICH HE OR SHE SHALL BE CHOSEN OR WITHIN WHICH HIS OR HER OFFICIAL FUNCTIONS ARE REQUIRED TO BE EXERCISED, SHALL NOT PREVENT A PERSON FROM HOLDING PUBLIC OFFICE OF THE VILLAGE OF PORTVILLE, PROVIDED THAT SUCH PERSON RESIDES IN THE STATE OF NEW YORK.
-PROVIDED, HOWEVER,  THAT  ANY  PERSON  PERFORMING SUCH  FUNCTIONS  OR  HOLDING SUCH OFFICES IN ANY OTHER COUNTY SHALL BE A RESIDENT OF SUCH COUNTY UNLESS OTHERWISE PROVIDED BY LAW.
+ PROVISIONS  OF  THIS  SECTION REQUIRING A PERSON TO BE A RESIDENT OF THE POLITICAL SUBDIVISION OR MUNICIPAL CORPORATION OF THE STATE FOR WHICH HE OR SHE SHALL BE CHOSEN OR WITHIN WHICH HIS OR HER OFFICIAL FUNCTIONS ARE REQUIRED TO BE EXERCISED, SHALL NOT PREVENT A PERSON  FROM  HOLDING  THE OFFICE  OF  VILLAGE  CLERK AND VILLAGE TREASURER OF THE VILLAGE OF PORT- VILLE, PROVIDED THAT SUCH PERSON RESIDES WITHIN CATTARAUGUS COUNTY OR AN ADJOINING COUNTY WITHIN THE STATE OF NEW YORK.
+PROVIDED, HOWEVER,  THAT THE  PERSON PERFORMING THE FUNCTIONS OF VILLAGE CLERK AND VILLAGE TREAS- URER IN ANY OTHER VILLAGE SHALL BE A RESIDENT  OF  SUCH  VILLAGE  UNLESS OTHERWISE PROVIDED BY LAW.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10464-02-3
+  LBD10464-05-3